marcellodibello/misc/index.md

 > Looks like woke epistemology is an attack agaist our faith in evidence, data and reasoning.
 Why?
 Because even evidence, data and reasonig are biased and thus a locus of poer struggle, racism, sexism, oppression.
 They are not immune to the general logic of oppression, sexism and racism.
 I think the philosoiphcal foundation of all this is femist epistemology.
 Read the [SEP entry](https://plato.stanford.edu/entries/feminism-epistemology/) on the topic.
 To be done!

-> This [video](https://www.youtube.com/watch?v=xILBpDOqD-A) by wokal_distance is also instructive, thouhg -- as I explaine dbelow -- a bit too simplistic I think.
+> This [video](https://www.youtube.com/watch?v=xILBpDOqD-A) by wokal_distance is also instructive, though -- as I explain below -- a bit too simplistic I think.

 ## Is Woke Mathematics Really that Bad?